knative/docs/docs/install/custom-install/custom-install.md

 - The custom resource definitions (CRDs) and core components required to install Knative.
 - Optional components that you can apply to customize your installation.

-For how to install these files, see [YAML-based installation](../any-kubernetes-cluster.md).
+For information about installing these files, see [YAML-based installation](../any-kubernetes-cluster.md).

 ## Knative Serving installation files